THE 7 MOST FREQUENTLY ASKED QUESTIONS, plus THE BUG REPORT — Please Read!!!

-- Once you have run the simulation by clicking the “Simulation” button, you will have two browser tabs open – one for editing, and one for simulating.
-Flip back and forth between these two tabs.
-Avoid opening additional browser tabs by just clicking on these two existing browser tabs to navigate back and forth between editing your supply chain model and simulating its operation.
+- Flip back and forth between two browser tabs – Edit and Simulate.
+Once you run a simulation by clicking the “Simulation” button, you have two browser tabs open – one for editing, and one for simulating.
+Avoid opening additional browser tabs, don’t need to click the “Simulation” button again, just click on the two existing browser tabs to navigate back and forth between editing your supply chain model and simulating its operation.

-- When you add new data or edit existing data for products, facilities, vehicles, and routes, always click the “Update” or “Save” button in the lower right corner of the data entry dialog boxes.
+- Click the “Update” or “Save” button in the dialog box when you add new data or edit existing data for products, facilities, vehicles, and routes (always in the lower right corner of the dialog boxes).

-- Watch the short training videos and read the short tutorials in the “Getting Started” section of this online guide, and in 15 – 30 minutes you will know enough to get started; you can learn the rest as you go.
+- “Getting Started” has the short training videos and tutorials you need to get started; in 15 – 30 minutes you will know enough to get started.
+You can learn the rest as you go.

 - Share your supply chain models with other SCM Globe users; see ““Download and Share Supply Chain Models”

 [This online User Guide has answers to your questions.
 It opens in a separate browser tab.
 Leave that browser tab open as you work, and use the menu at the top of each page to find what you need when you need it.]